MrFennicus/reaktor-assignment/README.md

 Get info on installing Deno [here](https://deno.land/manual/getting_started/installation).
 Backend dependencies are referenced in `/backend/deps.js` with URLs so no separate installation step is required.
 ### Node.js
-The frontend is also served on a Deno server, but Node.js and npm is used for building and installing dependencies, get them [here](https://nodejs.org/en/).
+The frontend is also served on a Deno server, but Node.js and npm are used for building and installing dependencies, get them [here](https://nodejs.org/en/).
 When Node.js and Deno are installed, install dependencies with `npm install` and build the app with `npm run build`.
 The build step requires the backend server's address to be configured as REACT_APP_WEBSOCKETSERVER environment variable.
 (For example on Windows run `$Env:REACT_APP_WEBSOCKETSERVER = "ws://localhost:8080"` *before* building to use local backend.)